rtCamp/wordpress-skeleton/README.md

     2. Update `ci_script_options` as per project needs.
         1. Setting `vip: true` will enable cloning of mu-plugins.
         2. `wp-version` can be set to `latest` for latest released version.
 Or it can be pinned to a specified by setting a value like: `5.0.3`.
-        3. Setup `slack_channel`, with the channel name you want to send notification to.
-If left empty, it will disable slack notifications.
+        3. Setup `slack-channel`, with the channel name you want to send notification to.
+If left empty, it will send slack notification to default webhook channel.

-3. Update [GitHub secret](https://developer.github.com/actions/creating-workflows/storing-secrets/) and add `VAULT_ADDR` and `VAULT_GITHUB_TOKEN` secret.
-TODO: Add steps on how to setup `VAULT_GITHUB_TOKEN`.
+3. Update [GitHub secret](https://developer.github.com/actions/creating-workflows/storing-secrets/) and add `VAULT_ADDR` and `VAULT_TOKEN` secret.
+For more information on how to setup vault and what should be the vaule of these secret variables check [vault for deployment](https://github.com/rtCamp/action-wordpress-deploy#vault) and [vault for slack notification](https://github.com/rtCamp/action-slack-notify#additional-vault-support).

+In case vault is not being used, you can also use `SSH_PRIVATE_KEY` [for deployment](https://github.com/rtCamp/action-wordpress-deploy#installation) and `SLACK_WEBHOOK` [for slack notification](https://github.com/rtCamp/action-slack-notify#installation) instead of `VAULT_ADDR` and `VAULT_TOKEN` secrets.

 **Note: Steps 4 and 5 are required, only if the site has not been created with `--public-dir=current` EasyEngine flag**